Joram in the Bible

 Verse ConceptsSleep, And DeathBuried In The City Of DavidKings Of All Israel Or Judah

-So he died, according to the word of Yahweh which Elijah had spoken, and Joram became king in his place in the second year of Joram the son of Jehoshaphat, the king of Judah, because he had no son.
+Ahaziah died according to the word of the Lord that Elijah had spoken.
+Since he had no son, Joram became king in his place.
+This happened in the second year of Judah’s King Jehoram son of Jehoshaphat.

 Verse ConceptsWord Of GodKings Of The Northern KingdomList Of Kings Of IsraelWords To Individuals Fulfilled

-Now Joram the son of Ahab had become king over Israel in Samaria in the eighteenth year of Jehoshaphat king of Judah.
-He reigned twelve years
+Joram son of Ahab became king over Israel in Samaria during the eighteenth year of Judah’s King Jehoshaphat and reigned 12 years.

 Verse ConceptsTen To Fourteen YearsList Of Kings Of IsraelKings of judah